PNeizhmak/about-myself/index.md

 - **I dislike** unstructured, repetitive, or ritual meetings without purpose
 - Books, articles, and learning are central to my growth; I’ll share and hope you do too
 - My best energy goes into **strategy and scaling teams**, but especially into **helping leaders and senior engineers grow**
+- I can assemble Rubik’s Cubes (3x3 and 4x4) and planning to approach the 5x5

 ### 📝 Articles
 - [How to upgrade team retrospectives to deal with development trade-offs](https://medium.com/flo-health/how-to-determine-a-trade-off-between-speed-and-quality-and-in-what-way-it-connects-to-68a2217de2bc)